Wai Phyo Han: Political career

 Wai Phyo Han joined the National League for Democracy in 2012 before the by-election.
-Since he became NLD member, he involved many political activities in the township and supporting to the Insein public.
+Since he became an NLD member, he involved many political activities in the township and supporting to the Insein public.

 In the 2015 Myanmar general election, he contested the Yangon Region Hluttaw from Insein Township No.2 parliamentary constituency and won a seat.
-He is most known because of the Yangon Bus Service (YBS) proposal.
-That proposal submitted on 5 April 2017.
+He is most known because of the Yangon Bus Service (YBS) proposal, which was submitted on 5 April 2017.
 His comments were critical of Yangon Region Chief Minister Phyo Min Thein's YBS system.
-The system has been replaced by a new one, but there are still problems.
-That's why the government is urging us to come up with better ways.
 Twenty-seven parliamentarians enthusiastically discussed his proposal.

-In 2017, Wai Phyo Han and three other Insein MPs tried to get land and budget for Insein Township Hall which was never happened in Insein Township 100 years age.
-Because of he and other three Insein MPs continuously effort at Hluttaw, they got a land for townhall in 2018 and then, they tried to get budget to construct townhall in 2018-2019 budget.
-The construction of townhall has been started in March 2019 and completely finished in September 2019 and officially opened on 21 November 2019.
-This Insein township project materialized is very remarkable milestone for Insein MPs and Insein publics.
+In 2017, Wai Phyo Han and three other Insein MPs tried to get land and budget for Insein Township Hall.
+Due Wai Phyo Han and other three Insein MP's continuous effort at Hluttaw, they got land for townhall in 2018 and then, they tried to get a budget to construct the townhall in the 2018-2019 budget.
+The construction of townhall started in March 2019 and finished in September 2019 and officially opened on 21 November 2019.

 He is a leading member of Insein Township's COVID-19 Protection, Controlling and Treating Working Committee.
-He tried to get suitable building for Quarantine patient and donation from donors (in kind and in cash).
-He used to relay the up date news to Insein township public about COVID-19.
-Wai Phyo Han also meeting and encourage the Quarantine patient and gave the moral support.
+He tried to get suitable building for Quarantine patients and donation from donors (in kind and in cash).
+He used to relay news to Insein township public about COVID-19.
+Wai Phyo Han also was meeting and encouraging quarantine patients, and gave them moral support.